xiaotong-tong/xtt-utils/docs/directory.md

     -   api

+        -   cn

             -   api.md

                 This file is the documentation for the project's API.

-        This directory contains the API documentation.
+            -   \*.md

+                These files are the documentation for the project's API.
 The internal directory structure should be consistent with the src directory structure.
 However, it does not need to include summary files such as index.js.

+        -   en

+            -   api.md

+                This file is the documentation for the project's API.

+            -   \*.md

+                These files are the documentation for the project's API.
+The internal directory structure should be consistent with the src directory structure.
+However, it does not need to include summary files such as index.js.

-    -   directory.md
+    -   directory.md && directory_cn.md

         This file is the documentation for the project directory structure.